Eritrean Orthodox Tewahedo Church: Traditions

 In common with all Eastern Orthodox, Oriental Orthodox, and Western Orthodox churches; the Catholic Church and the Old Catholic churches of the Union of Utrecht, the Eritrean Orthodox Tewahedo Church professes belief in the seven sacraments of baptism, confirmation/chrismation, eucharist, confession, the anointing of the sick, matrimony, and holy orders.
 It regards the first four as being "necessary for every believer".

 The church holds the ancient Christian belief in the Real Presence of Christ in the Eucharist stating that "The consecrated bread and wine are the body and blood of Christ.
 Jesus Christ is truly, really and substantially present in the consecrated elements.
 In the Eucharist, we eat the blessed flesh of our Lord and drink His precious blood under the form of bread and wine."

 As in other Eastern Christian traditions, the bond of marriage is able to be dissolved, but only on the grounds of adultery.
 To safeguard the practice of the faith, church members are discouraged from marrying people outside of the Orthodox communion.
 Church members who undergo a purely civil ceremony are not regarded as sacramentally married.

 Liturgical language

-The traditional liturgical language of the Eritrean Orthodox Tewahedo Church is Geʽez.
-This was the language of the early Aksumite Christians of the region.
+The traditional liturgical language of the Eritrean Orthodox Tewahedo Church is Geez, the language of the early Aksumite Christians of the region.
 Though Geez has no more native speakers, the language is still used for church liturgical functions and festivities.
-But the sibket or sermons are normally in given in the local Tigrinya language.
-Geez is currently being replaced by Tigrinya, as the principal language for church services.
+However, the sibket (sermon) is normally in given in the local Tigrinya language.
+Geez is currently being replaced by Tigrinya as the principal language for church services.